Theerapong/Ansible-launches-AWS-EC2/README.md

 #### [ At folder "2.config-nodes" ]

-- In "vars-hosts.yml", public DNS(s) and private IP(s) need to be assigned here.
+- In "vars-hosts.yml", public DNS(s) and private IP(s) need to be assigned here for both VMs.

     ##### ( How to run ? )